Compare Cheap Auto Insurance in North Carolina

 Frequently Asked Questions

-Erie is one of the best car insurance companies for new drivers in North Carolina, as it has some of the highest customer satisfaction ratings and also offers competitive rates for teens.
-Its average annual premium for teen drivers is $1,977, which is 38% below the state average.
+Erie is one of the best car insurance companies for new drivers in North Carolina, as it has some of the highest customer satisfaction ratings and also offers competitive rates on average for most categories.
 It also has affordable rates for many other types of drivers, so new drivers who are older will likely find good rates from them as well.
 However, always get multiple quotes to compare the best rates.

 Yes, many car insurance companies in North Carolina offer discounts for good students, though availability and discount amount will vary by company.
-Typically, these discounts are available to students under 25 years old with at least a B average and give you around 10% to 15% off your premium, but check with your provider to see what they offer.
+Typically, these discounts are available to students under 25 years old with at least a B average and give you around 10 to 15 percent off your premium, but check with your provider to see what they offer.

 Methodology